-2. Admissions representative contacts the potential student via telephone, text message or email.
+- 1. Leads for potential students are received through various means. - 2.
+Admissions representative contacts the potential student via telephone, text message or email. - 3.
+Student completes the Distance Education Online Assessment Tool.

+HYBRID PROGRAMS
-4. Admissions representative discusses Platt College, admission requirements, the distance education program and format.

-5. If student successfully passes the Wonderlic test and the HESI admissions test, they are then scheduled for the Program Director interview.

-- 6. Program Director interview is completed. - 7.
+- 4. Admissions representative discusses Platt College, admission requirements, the distance education program and format. - a.
+Program information discussed is the program requirements, length of program, Wonderlic testing (entrance exam) process, HESI testing requirement, and Program Director interview. - 5.
+If student successfully passes the Wonderlic test and the HESI admissions test, they are then scheduled for the Program Director interview. - 6.
+Program Director interview is completed. - 7.
 Student is informed if they are accepted or not.